 How is my residency in the City of Newark determined?

-Newark residency is determined by the home address submitted on the student’s Admissions application to the university and confirmed by cross checking against high school records.
+- Newark residency is determined by the permanent home address submitted on the student’s Admissions application and then confirmed by cross checking against their high school records.

 What if I move to the City of Newark after applying to the university?

 - Newark residency is determined at the time a student submits their Admissions application.

 - Students moving to the City of Newark between the time of their application and the first day of the semester may submit a letter of appeal to the Office of Admissions via email at: email@example.com

 I am a graduate of a NJCC.
 What documentation is required to determine my eligibility for the RU-N to the TOP award?

 - Students must submit their final and official transcripts notated with the degree and graduation date to the Office of Admissions by the first day of classes in the semester RU-N to the TOP is offered.

 Do I have to be eligible for the full benefits of the NJ Presidents’ Council Statewide Transfer Agreement (aka “Lampitt Law) in order to qualify for the RU-N to the TOP award as a NJCC graduate?